railwayapp/docs/src/docs/reference/cli-api.md

 ## Unlink

-*Disconnects the current directory from Railway.*
+*Disconnects the current directory from Railway*

 ```txt
 ~ Disassociate project from current directory